doncandela/mgah/mgah.md

 - **Including the sbatch script in the `slurm-<jobid>.out` file**<a id="keep-sbatch"></a>.

   - Sometimes it is useful to keep a record of the sbatch script in the output file (called `slurm-<jobid>.out` by default).
 For example, if several jobs are run by making small changes to the sbatch script, your may want to keep a record in each output file of the precise sbatch script used to produce that output.
-This can be done by including the command `scontrol write batch_script $SLURM_JOB_ID -` in the sbatch file.
-This sbatch script **`simple2.sh`** includes this feature:
+This can be done by including the command `scontrol write batch_script $SLURM_JOB_ID -` in the sbatch file (note the `-` at the end of this command).
+This sbatch script **`simple2.sh`** includes this command, followed by `echo` to make a blank line:

     ```
     #!/bin/bash